gcoolmaneric/spring-rest-oauth-HIBERNATE-mysql-server/README.md

 spring.datasource.maxActive= 30
 ```

-## How to set up MYSQL Master/Slave replication ?
+## How to set up Master/Slave replication in MYSQL ?

 ```
 // Edit